 Pregnancy comes with a lot of expectations.
 From home pregnancy tests to routine prenatal care to baby showers, expecting moms often breeze through these milestones with ease.
-Sure there are the heartburn complaints and the swollen feet to deal with … But most pregnant women expect their pregnancy to be normal.
+Sure there are the heartburn complaints and the swollen feet to deal with.
+But most pregnant women hope their pregnancy to be healthy.
 And you know what?
 It usually is.

 But sometimes things go tragically wrong.
-And when it happens to us, we must either make the heart-rending decision to try again, or simply to let go, which can be especially difficult when we don’t even have choices to ‘try again.’
+And when it happens to us, we must either make the heart-rending decision to try again or to let go, which can be especially tricky when we don’t even have choices to ‘try again.’

 For those of us who have lost a child in any stage of pregnancy or after birth, finding out you’re pregnant again is nothing less than a mind game.

 Suddenly, decisions that once seemed simple became complicated.
 Milestones you once reached with ease now feel like you’re climbing Mt.
 Everest.
 Writer and artist Carly Marie says it’s like being handed an instant anxiety disorder.
 After five losses, I couldn’t agree more.

 For me, pregnancy after loss felt nothing like pregnancy before my loss.
 It was a whole new game, with new rules to navigate.
 As I am working through my seventh pregnancy now (and fingers crossed second live birth), here are a few things I’m doing differently.
 Maybe you can relate.

 1. Pregnancy tests.

 The test turns positive.
 You squeal.
 You either can’t wait to share the news with your partner – or maybe you’re hesitant as you’re not sure you’re ready to be a mom.